msteveb/tmake/README.md

   Lib --publish my file1.c file2.c file3.c

-This will publish publish/include/{public1,public2}.h and publish/lib/libmy.a where they will be available for other directories.
+This will publish publish/include/{public1,public2}.h and publish/lib/libmy.a where they will be available for targets in other directories.

 To publish an executable (say, needed during the build):

   HostExecutable --publish generate generate.c

-Now the directory which uses these published files does something like:
+Now the directory that uses these published files does something like:

   # Note that published header files are found automatically